Princess Charlotte of Wales (1796–1817): Marriage and death

 The couple honeymooned at Oatlands Palace, the Duke of York's residence in Surrey.
 Neither was well and the house was filled with the Yorks' dogs and the odour of animals.
-Nevertheless, the Princess wrote that Leopold was "the perfection of a lover".
-Two days after the marriage, they were visited by the Prince Regent at Oatlands; he spent two hours describing the details of military uniforms to Leopold, which according to Charlotte "is a great mark of the most perfect good humour".
-Princess Charlotte and her husband returned to London for the social season, and when they attended the theatre, they were invariably treated to wild applause from the audience and the singing of "God Save the King" from the company.
+Nevertheless, Charlotte wrote that Leopold was "the perfection of a lover".
+Two days after the marriage, the Prince Regent visited the couple at Oatlands; he spent two hours describing the details of military uniforms to Leopold, which according to Charlotte "is a great mark of the most perfect good humour".
+The couple returned to London for the social season, and when they attended the theatre, they were invariably treated to wild applause from the audience and the singing of "God Save the King" from the company.
 When she was taken ill at the Opera, there was great public concern about her condition.
 It was announced that she had suffered a miscarriage.
 On 24 August 1816, they took up residence for the first time at Claremont.

 Leopold's physician-in-ordinary, Christian Stockmar (later, as Baron Stockmar, adviser to both Queen Victoria and Prince Albert), wrote that in the first six months of the marriage, he had never seen Charlotte wear anything that was not simple and in good taste.
 He also noted that she was much more calm and in control of herself than she used to be, and attributed this to Leopold's influence.
 Leopold wrote later, "Except when I went out to shoot, we were together always, and we could be together, we did not tire."
 When Charlotte became too excited, Leopold would say only, "Doucement, chérie" ("Gently, my love").
 Charlotte both accepted the correction and began calling her husband "Doucement".

 The Coburgs, as they came to be called, spent the Christmas holidays at the Brighton Pavilion with various other royals.
 On 7 January, the Prince Regent gave a huge ball there to celebrate Charlotte's 21st birthday, but the Coburgs did not attend, having returned to Claremont and preferring to remain there quietly.
-At the end of April 1817, Leopold informed the Prince Regent that Charlotte was again pregnant, and that there was every prospect of the Princess carrying the baby to term.
+At the end of April 1817, Leopold informed the Prince Regent that Charlotte was again pregnant, and that there was every prospect of her carrying the baby to term.